markryall/chicanery/README.md

 ## Plans for world domination

-* monitoring a git repository for push notifications
 * monitoring a mercurial repository for push notifications
 * monitoring a subversion repository for commit notifications
 * monitoring heroku for deployment event notification